 A quality shower filter addresses most of these at the point of use.
 Here are the five worth buying.

-Bottom line up front: The AquaBliss SF100 ($35) is the best value — removes 90%+ of chlorine, installs in 3 minutes, replacement cartridges are $16.
-The Jolie ($168) is the premium choice with the best build quality and aesthetic.
-Both deliver real results for skin and hair within 2-3 weeks.
+Bottom line up front: The AquaBliss SF100 is the best value — removes 90%+ of chlorine, installs in 3 minutes, with cheap replacement cartridges.
+The Jolie is the premium choice with the best build quality and aesthetic.
+Both deliver real results for skin and hair within 2–3 weeks.

 Comparison Table

-Filter Price Stages Chlorine Removal Filter Life Replacement Cost
+Filter Price Stages Chlorine Removal Filter Life Upkeep Cost

 The 5 Best Shower Filters